BenAzlay/BenAzlay/README.md

 # Hi, I'm Benjamin Azoulay 👋

 Welcome to my little corner of GitHub!
 I'm a software engineer by trade, an innovator by passion, and a Web3 adventurer by heart.
-With over **5 years of full-stack wizardry** and **3 years exploring the Blockchain multiverse**, I build things that (hopefully) make the decentralized world a better place.
+With over **5 years of full-stack wizardry** and **3 years dwelling in the Blockchain multiverse**, I build things that (hopefully) make the decentralized world a better place.

 ---

-## 🌟 Projects I'm Proud Of
+## 🌟 Projects I'm Most Proud Of

 ### [Riskophobe](https://riskophobe.com)
 Ever wished options trading existed in crypto?
 Meet Riskophobe, the dApp that lets you buy tokens with a twist—you can return them and reclaim your collateral.
 It’s risk management, but make it DeFi.